+'''

+class scrapy.utils.trackref.object_ref

+'''

-- class scrapy.utils.trackref.object_ref Inherit from this class if you want to track live instances with the trackref module. - scrapy.utils.trackref.print_live_refs (class_name, ignore=NoneType) Print a report of live references, grouped by class name.
+Inherit from this class if you want to track live instances with the trackref module.

+'''

+scrapy.utils.trackref.print_live_refs (class_name, ignore=NoneType)

+'''

+Print a report of live references, grouped by class name.

-Parameters ignore (class or classes tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.
+Parameters ignore (type or tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.

-scrapy.utils.trackref.get_oldest(class_name)
+'''

+scrapy.utils.trackref.get oldest(class name)

+'''